sdt/Test-SVN-Repo/README.md

 Create a temporary subversion repository for testing.

+If no authentication is required, a simple on-disk repo is created.
-Password authentication is available is required.
+An svnserve instance is created when authentication is required.

 # ATTRIBUTES